-The SQL Query Source enables you to retrieve data from a database using an SQL query or a stored procedure.
+The SQL Query Source object enables you to retrieve data from a database using an SQL query or a stored procedure.
 You can specify any valid SELECT statement or a stored procedure call as a query.
 In addition, you can parameterize your queries dynamically, thereby allowing you to change their values at runtime.

 Configuring the SQL Query Source¶

-2. Drag and drop the SQL Query Source object onto the designer.
+2. Drag-and-drop the SQL Query Source object onto the designer.

 3. To configure the SQL Query Source object, right-click on its header and select Properties from the context menu.
 Alternatively, you can double-click the header of the source object.